mrhegemon/XRGyroControls_OpenXR/README.md

 ## Binary Release Instructions

 - Disable SIP
 - Disable library validation (`sudo defaults write /Library/Preferences/com.apple.security.libraryvalidation.plist DisableLibraryValidation -bool true`)
-- You must have Xcode 15 Beta 2 installed to /Applications, or `XCODE_BETA_PATH` set to your Xcode 15 Beta 2 app bundle (eg, `XCODE_BETA_PATH=/Applications/Xcode-beta.app`)
+- You must have Xcode 15 Beta 2 installed to `/Applications`, or `XCODE_BETA_PATH` set to your Xcode 15 Beta 2 app bundle (eg, `export XCODE_BETA_PATH=/Applications/Xcode-beta.app`)
 - Extract [binary release zip](https://github.com/shinyquagsire23/XRGyroControls_OpenXR/releases) any folder
 - Using terminal, navigate to the extracted folder.
 - Run `./install.sh`.
 This will sign all files for your machine, and adjust loading paths for the current folder.
 This only needs to be done once, but doing it multiple times will not cause any issues.